isomerpages/govtech-stp/_vtl-air/Vaccinated Travel Lane (Air) Overview.md

 ### 1. VTL (Air) Countries/Regions

-<p style="font-size:18px; margin-top:0px; margin-bottom:20px; line-height:1.35;">Travellers may only have travelled to or transited via "Active VTL (Air) Countries/Regions" within the past 14 days, based on their date of entry into Singapore.
+<p style="font-size:18px; margin-top:0px; margin-bottom:20px; line-height:1.35;">Travellers may only have travelled to or transited via "Active VTL (Air) Countries/Regions" within the past 14 days (or 7 days, for travellers entering Singapore <b>from 21 Feb 2022, 2359h</b>), based on their date of entry into Singapore.
 The effective dates for VTLs which have yet to commence are stated below.
-For instance, travellers entering Singapore on or after 14 December can have travel history to Thailand within the past 14 days.
-Those entering Singapore prior to 14 December may not have travel history to Thailand.</p>
+For instance, travellers entering Singapore on or after 25 Feb can have travel history to the UAE within the past 7 days.
+Those entering Singapore prior to 25 Feb may not have travel history to the UAE.</p>

 <p style="font-size:18px; margin-top:0px; margin-bottom:20px; line-height:1.35;">SC/PRs with travel history to countries that are not listed within the "Active VTL (Air) Countries/Regions" will be subject to the <a href="/shn-and-swab-summary" target="_blank">prevailing health measures</a>.
 All other travellers will be denied entry into Singapore. </p>